puranik3/notifications-center/README.md

     position: NC.POSITION.TOP_RIGHT
 });
 ```
 - Call NC.show() to show notification.
 A notification has a title and a description.
-It can be dismissed by user by clicking the close button, or auto-dimissed in the duration specified when opening (specified in seconds).
+It can be dismissed by user by clicking the close button, or automatically dismissed in the duration specified when opening (specified in seconds).
 The method returns an object with a hide() method.
 Call it in order to dismiss the notification.
 ```javascript
 // Possible values for type are 'success' | 'info' | 'error'
 // This notification will close automatically in 10 seconds